-- Memorandum to file containing a verbal description of work proposed, and a verbal description and map of the geographic area of the proposed work; - Summary of file search and/or literature review conducted to identify potential historic properties, - Description of historic properties affected (if any); - Justification for the application of one or more Programmatic Allowances.
+- Memorandum to file containing a verbal description of work proposed, verbal description and map of geographic area subject to the work proposed; - Summary of file search and/or literature review conducted to identify potential historic properties, - Description of historic properties affected (if any); - Justification for the application of one or more Programmatic Allowances.

-The Project will maintain a tracking system of memoranda applying Programmatic Allowances, which will be communicated to NYSHPO and the Programmatic Agreement signatories in an annual report.
+The Project will maintain a tracking system of memoranda applying Programmatic Allowances, which will be communicated to NY SHPO and the Programmatic Agreement signatories in an annual report.